cjw-network/CjwPublishToolsBundle/README.md

 - cjw_config_get_parameter
 - more tbd

+the FormBuilderService (some notes at the end of this readme) and the **PublishToolsService**.
-and the **PublishToolsService**.
-The service contains some helper functions and a "content fetch" function trying to emulate some features of the god old content fetch functions in eZ Publish 4.
+The **PublishToolsService** contains some helper functions and a "content fetch" function trying to emulate some features of the god old content fetch functions in eZ Publish 4.

 You can easily fetch content in twig templates and build Websites without hacking controller with PHP.